-Referrals will be made through the SOMP program manager in Anchorage, working collaboratively with the Probation Officer III at WCC.
+Referrals will be made through the SOMP program manager in Anchorage, working collaboratively with the community Probation Officer IIIs in the Anchorage and Kenai probation offices.
+For sex offenders on EM, referrals will be made through the SOMP program manager after consultation with the EM/Institutional Probation Officer.